benmj/cowtris/README.md

 ## Installation / Play

 To play the game, you'll need to check out a copy of the repository (or download the ZIP file).
-You can then open the `index.html` file in your web browser. *NOTE:* the high score functions will only work if you serve the files from a web server.
+You can then open the `index.html` file in your web browser.

+*NOTE:* Due to limitations in the browser's `localstorage`, high score functions will only work if you serve the files from a web server.

 I'll put this online somewhere soon so you don't have to go through these steps.
 Promise.